 Normally, following the death of a family member, we would expect support to come from those closest to us.
 Miscarriage is unusual in that we often find the most comfort comes from other women who we are not necessarily close to.
 If they have experienced miscarriage, hopefully they will have dealt with it in a healthy way, even if it took some time.
 Their empathy and reassurance can be invaluable.

-Sometimes there can also be a “gradient of grief” to be aware of if their recovery wasn’t later followed by a healthy child or for some other reason.
+There can also be a “gradient of grief” to be aware of sometimes though if their recovery wasn’t later followed by a healthy child or for some other reason.
 Especially if their loss occurred toward the end of 20 weeks, nearer a stillbirth timeframe, they then may feel they have more entitlement to their depth of grief than others who had miscarried earlier.
 The individual suffering of anyone’s grief however cannot be measured by others, as each is unique with its own set of circumstances and previous history of loss.

 ‘You don’t have to be grateful that it isn’t worse.
 Somebody, somewhere has always had it worse than you and that person is not the only one who is allowed to be unhappy with their lot.
 If things are bad for you, they are bad for you.
 There is no ranking system for which traumas are better or worse.
 That is minimizing or diminishing a situation, creating a hierarchy of trauma.
 Your trauma is valid.
 Believe it.’
 Important Truths.